Sunday, June 14, 2026

 Nevertheless, even assuming that the accounts given in the Life of Barsauma are authentic, this would not prove that Simeon was anti-Chalcedonian.
 All the interactions betwen Simeon and Barsauma occur before the Council of Ephesus in 449, with no interaction between the two after the Council of Chalcedon.
 The silence of the Life of Barsauma is interesting.
 It could be because the author of the Life of Barsauma was hearing reports (if the Life of Barsauma was written when Simeon was alive) that Simeon had accepted Chalcedon, he could then have fabricated the angelic visitations and the interactions between Simeon and Barsauma to promote Barsauma over Simeon in holiness and thus Anti-Chalcedon over Chalcedon; if the interactions between the two were genuine, then the author of the Life of Barsauma could still have been ignoring the reports that Simeon had accepted Chalcedon.
 The words that Simeon spoke to Barsauma could easily have been hyperbolic words of praise from ascetic to another who travelled to meet with him.

 Three letters have come down in Syriac that purport to be from Simeon in which he explicitly condemns Chalcedon.
-However, it would appear that the letters are forgeries written down by Miaphysites eager to recruit Simeon to their side {Torrey, 'The Letters of Simeon the Stylite'}.
+However, it would appear that the letters are forgeries created by Miaphysites eager to recruit Simeon to their side, as Torrey argued in 1899 {Torrey, 'The Letters of Simeon the Stylite'}.
 Supporting Torrey is Paul Naaman who says that the second of the letters (the one to Mar Jacob") is a "forge[ry] by the Monophysites" {Naaman, The Maronites, p.
-77}
+77}.
+Backing Torrey are Moreschini and Norelli, who claim that the letters are "Monophysite forgeries produced in an effort to appropriate the cult of Simeon for Monophysite purposes" {Moreschini & Norelli, Early Christian Literature, Vol. 1, p.
+664}.
+In addition is Nicosia, who writes that "as convincingly argued by Torrey, these letters were forged by the Miaphysites to claim this monk as a representative member of their party and to contrast the belief that he accepted Chalcedon" {Nicosia, 'In the Pipeline', p.
+158}.

 In contrast to to the forged letters, Torrey gives reasons that push Simeon towards the Chalcedonian camp that are to be found in his article.
 They appear to me to be sound in pushing forward Simeon's acceptance of Chalcedon.